The Surface Laptop 4 is great, but can it top the MacBook Pro? - CNN Underscored

 At a glance: Who are these laptops for?

-- Surface Laptop 4 ($999 starting; microsoft.com): You should get the Surface Laptop 4 if you want a Windows laptop with a superb keyboard, a slim and comfortable design, a mix of classic and modern ports and a touch screen.
+- Surface Laptop 4 (starting at $999; microsoft.com): You should get the Surface Laptop 4 if you want a Windows laptop with a superb keyboard, a slim and comfortable design, a mix of classic and modern ports and a touch screen.

-- MacBook Pro ($1,149 starting; amazon.com and expercom.com): You should get the MacBook Pro if you want the most powerful laptop in this price range, need long battery life, are big on creative work or want something that will play nice with your iPhone and iPad.
+- MacBook Pro (starting at $1,149; amazon.com and expercom.com): You should get the MacBook Pro if you want the most powerful laptop in this price range, need long battery life, are big on creative work or want something that will play nice with your iPhone and iPad.

 A tale of two slim powerhouses